hhvm/user-documentation/guides/hhvm/03-advanced-usage/05-fastCGI.md

 sudo apt-get install nginx
 ```

-Now nginx is needs to be configured to know where your PHP files are and how to forward them to HHVM to execute.
+Now nginx needs to be configured to know where your PHP files are and how to forward them to HHVM to execute.
 The relevant bit of nginx config lives at `/etc/nginx/sites-available/default` -- by default, it's looking in `/usr/share/nginx/html` for files to serve, but it doesn't know what to do with PHP.

 Our included script `sudo /usr/share/hhvm/install_fastcgi.sh` will configure nginx correctly for stock installs.
 The important part is that it adds `include hhvm.conf` near the top of of the nginx config mentioned above -- this will direct nginx to take any file that ends in `.hh` or `.php` and send it to HHVM via fastcgi.